chapter09/avada-cloud/README.md

     ansible-playbook -i hosts site.yml
     ansible-playbook -i hosts tasks/cluster/cluster_start.yml -e init=1

+`init=1` is necessary.
+With it, the HDFS will format its namenode. **If you are not running HDFS for the first time (e.g., after restart the cluster), please remove it!**

 In this playbook, we finish the following deployments:

 1. Upload the source code of Spark, Hive and HDFS to EC2 `master` node. [ by `roles/master/main.yml` ]